Please sign up to the pledge

 The Coalition’s aims are to:

-We would like to offer each and every member a place in the Register so please sign up, and let businesses know that you use of effective dispute avoidance and management
+We would like to offer each and every member a place in the Register so please sign up, and let businesses know that you use effective dispute avoidance and management.

 Each signatory expresses their support for collaborative working and the use of early intervention techniques to resolve differences before they become full blown disputes.
 Pledge signatories explicitly state their commitment to identify, control and manage potential problems and avoid getting embroiled in adversarial procedures.